Question and answer sessions in online tutorials

 How to implement text-based online Q&A

-In their case study, Jansson et al. (2021) looked at online tutoring with integrated Q&A in a master’s course on advanced machine learning.
-The teachers set up a designated Q&A area in the University’s online environment.
-It consisted of a chat area, an interactive whiteboard that allowed the students to add content, for example freehand drawings, as well as the possibility to share files and images.
-All content in the Q&A area was automatically saved to allow students to revisit it, making synchronous as well as asynchronous engagement possible.
+In their case study, Jansson et al. (2021) examined online tutoring with integrated Q&A in a master's course on advanced machine learning.
+Teachers created a dedicated Q&A space within the university's online environment.
+It included a chat area, an interactive whiteboard where students could add content such as freehand drawings, and tools for sharing files and images.
+Because all content was saved automatically, students could return to earlier exchanges, which supported both synchronous and asynchronous engagement.

 Assessing online Q&A sessions with the Relationship of Inquiry Framework

-Cognitive presence means that students are encouraged to reflect and participate in discourse to give meaning to the delivered content.
+Cognitive presence reflects whether students are encouraged to reflect, question, and take part in discussion that gives meaning to the material.

 Benefits of online text-based Q&As

-Overall, online Q&A Janssen et al.’s (2021) study confirmed that both students that ask questions and those that only read the answers and are less active can benefit from it (Bozkurt et al., 2020).
+Overall, Jansson et al.'s (2021) study suggests that online Q&A benefits both students who ask questions and those who quietly read the answers without contributing much themselves (Bozkurt et al., 2020).

 References: